 In the upper part of the BN-600 reactor there are large and small rotating plugs (eccentric relative to each other).
 A column with control and protection systems is mounted on the small rotating plug, as well as refueling mechanism with a collet-type grip.
 The rotating mechanism is equipped with a hydraulic seal made of a special fusible alloy.
 In the normal condition, it is solid, and in preparation for refueling, it is heated to the melting point, while the reactor remains completely sealed, so that the release of radioactive gases from the reactor is practically excluded.

 The refueling process includes several steps.
-The ultimate goal is to install fresh assemblies from the drum of fresh assemblies into the required core cell, and for spent assemblies unloading assemblies from the core into the appropriate drum.
-First, the grip is aimed to one of the assemblies located in the in-reactor storage of spent assemblies, takes it out of the cell it and transfers it to the unloading elevator.
+The ultimate goal is to install fresh assemblies from the drum of fresh assemblies into the required core cell, and for spent fuel assemblies, unloading assemblies from the core into the appropriate drum.
+First, the grip is aimed to one of the assemblies located in the in-reactor storage of spent assemblies, takes it out of the cell and transfers it to the unloading elevator.
 Then the assembly is lifted into the transfer box and placed in the drum of spent assemblies, from where, after washing (cleaning with steam from sodium residues) it is transferred to the water pool.

 In the next step, the refueling mechanism removes one of the spent core assemblies and transfers it to the in-reactor storage.
-After that, the required assembly is removed from the drum of fresh assemblies (into which fresh assemblies were previously loaded from the storage of fresh assemblies at the NPP), it is installed in the elevator for loading fresh assemblies, which moves it to the refueling mechanism.
+After that, the required assembly is removed from the drum of fresh assemblies (into which fresh assemblies were previously loaded from the storage of fresh assemblies at the NPP), where it is then installed into the elevator for loading fresh assemblies, which moves it to the refueling mechanism.
 The last step is the installation of this fresh fuel assembly into the vacated cell in the core.
-During refueling the operator does not have direct visual feedback when performing all the above steps, and is guided only by the indicators of the column rotation angle sensors with an refueling and gripping mechanism (positioning accuracy is less than 0.01 degrees), as well as by the efforts of removal and setting assemblies from and to the appropriate cells.
-The same steps are performed to make refueling radial blanket assemblies.
+During refueling and the removal and setting of assemblies to and from the appropriate cells, the operator does not have direct visual feedback when performing all the above steps.
+The operator is guided only by the indicators of the column rotation angle sensors with a refueling and gripping mechanism (positioning accuracy is less than 0.01 degrees).

 As can be seen from the summarized scheme of refueling, fresh fuel assemblies loaded into the drum become «invisible» to the operator, including all further operations with them until the spent fuel assemblies are unloaded from the spent fuel assembly drum and transferred to the spent fuel pool (similarly for radial blanket assemblies).